The Universe as a Process of Unique Events: dimensional model

 However even a moderately complex measure of each pasts quickly becomes computationally unfeasible because the number of differences of pasts to compute in the generation of each new increases exponentially with the number of intervening events.
 Since our sole requirement for each past is that it be unique, the need for complexity can be alleviated by taking a simple measure of each as the average of the space-intervals of events in that past.
 This we know to be unique since we have continuum space-time available.
 So the emergence of space-time from the interaction momenta is at the same time ensuring uniqueness of each past.
 Past will then be stored as

-where $x_j$ is valued in compact space.
+where $x_J$ is valued in compact space and $N$ is the number of events in the past of event $I$ (events in the sum in $J$).
 Each event is distinguished by its past, as well as its position and time labels, and is stored in the past of the parent event that contributed the left incoming ray \footnote{We have studied models with the opposite continuation rule - retracing the right incoming ray - and tested that in none of the relevant cases any asymmetry arises between left and right evolution.}.
 Hence all events belong to one and only one past, and the intersection of all pasts is null.
 The distance between pasts will be,

-We're using the norm and not squared root because it considerably reduces computational time, since the number of square roots being evaluated is order $10^7$.
+We're using the norm and not square root because it considerably reduces computational time, since the number of square roots being evaluated is order $10^7$.
 This is of no effect since we're concerned with differences between pairs and not the absolute value.
 Given an expression for the distance between each pair of pasts, we can now determine how to rule their interaction.
 We will mostly be selecting pairs which satisfy

 though in Section~\ref{max} we'll experiment with other forms for the selection rules.